So you want to know what’s the best programming language for freelance developers?

 The deeper your knowledge of a certain field or industry, the more attractive you become to potential clients.

-The most popular programming language for data analysis is Python.
+Python is the most popular programming language for data analysis.

 Python is fun and relatively easy to learn, and it allows you to find freelance work in other areas than just data analysis, too.